 Eight Ingredients That Are Good For Dog Arthritis And Joint Pain

-As dogs age, many experience joint issues, which can make it more difficult to move around and enjoy life to the fullest.
-Thanks to today’s veterinary medicine and products made specifically for dogs who struggle with joint inflammation, there are many ways to help ease the pain and side effects of arthritis in senior dogs -- including special dog food.
+As dogs age, many experience joint issues that make it more difficult to move around and enjoy life to the fullest.
+Thanks to today’s veterinary medicine and products made specifically for dogs who struggle with joint inflammation, there are many ways to help ease the pain and side effects of arthritis in senior dogs — including special dog food.

 Whether you’re looking to make food at home with ingredients that will help your dog’s arthritis or hoping to make more educated decisions on buying healthy dog food for your senior dog, here are eight ingredients to prioritize.

 Yams are high in antioxidants and anti-inflammatory nutrients that help with arthritis.
 Look for dog foods that list yams or sweet potatoes as a top ingredient, or boil one at home and serve fresh -- just be sure to leave out any of the seasoning and oils that you’d use to cook one for yourself!

 Salmon is a strong source of omega-3 fatty acids, which reduce inflammation and ease joint pain -- among many other benefits.
 Learn more about giving dogs fish in our blog, “Is Fish Good For Dogs?”

 Cranberries are rich in vitamins, including vitamin A, B1, B2, and C. Vitamin C is a powerful antioxidant that has been shown to ease the symptoms of arthritis in dogs.